chenyuyou/culture_flame2/README.md

 # Effective Utility-Driven Spatial Segregation and Its Impact on Cooperation Evolution: A Cultural Weight-Dependent Perspective

-This repository contains the source code for the agent-based model presented in the paper "Effective Utility-Driven Spatial Segregation and Its Impact on Cooperation Evolution: A Cultural Weight-Dependent Perspective," published in *Chaos, Solitons & Fractals*.
+This repository contains the source code for the agent-based model presented in the paper "Effective Utility-Driven Spatial Segregation and Its Impact on Cooperation Evolution: A Cultural Weight-Dependent Perspective"

 [](https://opensource.org/licenses/MIT)